 Importance of Feasibility Study

 There are references proving that feasibility study is important.
-Let is understand each importance briefly.
+Let us understand each importance briefly.

 1. Exploring Reality

-Feasibility study helps you to direct the project/business idea towards reality which you are currently imagining.
-In this, you have to find answers of many questions in starting stage.
-Answers to these questions makes you to focus on further specific questions which finally takes you to an ultimate answer whether you can implement it or not.
+The feasibility study helps you to direct the project/business idea towards the reality which you are currently imagining.
+In this, you have to find answers to many questions in starting stage.
+Answers to these questions make you focus on further specific questions which finally take you to an ultimate answer whether you can implement it or not.

 Examples of Questions are ‘Whether people will like your product?’, ‘Will people accept improvement or changes in product or methods?’, ‘Whether the business can create profits?’, ‘Whether competition has created entry barriers?’, etc.

-For this, one must identify the benefits, uniqueness, possibilities, problem solving nature, etc. of their business ideas so as so tackle these questions.
+For this, one must identify the benefits, uniqueness, possibilities, problem-solving nature, etc. of their business ideas so as to tackle these questions.

 2. Possibilities of Alternate Ways

-Also, this study allows you to explore opportunities which you haven’t even thought of at initial stage.
+Also, this study allows you to explore opportunities that you haven’t even thought of at the initial stage.
 Further, this will prevent you to waste your efforts and start everything again.

 3. Knowledge of Financial Risks

-Feasibility study helps you to determine how much you are putting your money on risk.
+The feasibility study helps you to determine how much you are putting your money at risk.
 After converting your idea into business, it involves finding answers to various other questions.
-These are ‘Whether you are able to maintain cash flow or not?’, ‘How much repeating expanses are there in the project?’, ‘How long you can afford the expanses?’, ‘What more equipment, tools, accessories you will require for developing or manufacturing?’
+These are ‘Whether you are able to maintain cash flow or not?’, ‘How much repeating expenses are there in the project?’, ‘How long you can afford the expanses?’, ‘What more equipment, tools, accessories you will require for developing or manufacturing?’

 4. Understanding Possibility of Business Operation

-Feasibility study helps you to find whether you can operate your business or not.
-This involves find answers to questions like ‘Is There any possibility to find area for manufacturing the product?’, ‘Are there possible transportation facilities like road connectivity, transportation vehicles?’, ‘Is it possible to find people who can run and maintain the equipment?’, ‘Is it possible to make timely repairs if equipment malfunctions to avoid hampers in production?’, etc.
+The feasibility study helps you to find whether you can operate your business or not.
+This involves finding answers to questions like ‘Is there any possibility to find an area for manufacturing the product?’, ‘Are there possible transportation facilities like road connectivity, transportation vehicles?’, ‘Is it possible to find people who can run and maintain the equipment?’, ‘Is it possible to make timely repairs if equipment malfunctions to avoid hampers in production?’, etc.

 Types of Feasibility

-Types of Feasibility can be easily remembered from a word TELOS.
-It is short form for Technical, Economic, Legal, Operating and Scheduling Feasibility.
-This is classified according to university of Toronto.
+Types of Feasibility can be easily remembered from the word TELOS.
+It is a short form for Technical, Economic, Legal, Operating, and Scheduling Feasibility.
+This is classified according to the University of Toronto.

-In Technical Feasibility, you need to deter possibility to create a process which takes expected input and gives expected output.
-This will depend on expertise of team members who have taken the responsibility of all technical activities.
+In Technical Feasibility, you need to deter the possibility to create a process that takes expected input and gives expected output.
+This will depend on the expertise of team members who have taken responsibility for all technical activities.

 Further, Technical Feasibility will help you to determine current resources available and resources which you will require.
 Accordingly, you have to reduce this gap.

-Determining Requirements of Project is also a part of Technical Feasibility.
-It involves finding components and machinery for project, external capitals like rooms, amount of labors with specific skill set for each of them, etc.
+Determining the Requirements of the Project is also a part of Technical Feasibility.
+It involves finding components and machinery for the project, external capitals like rooms, amount of labor with a specific skill set for each of them, etc.

-Legal Feasibility is checked to make sure that the project which is taken, fulfill the requirements of law at domestic and international level.
-Some team members need to study carefully and consistently about the laws applicable on the project to avoid any violations.
+Legal Feasibility is checked to make sure that the project which is taken, fulfills the requirements of the law at the domestic and international levels.
+Some team members need to study carefully and consistently the laws applicable to the project to avoid any violations.